 I understand the trust that an applicant places in a residency program to train him or her for their life’s ambition.
 I understand that all applicants have a choice and those that choose Einstein are placing their full hope and faith in us to train them to be clinically-competent, academically-talented, Board-certified radiologists.
 The faculty and I take that trust very seriously.

 Joyce Li, MD, served her radiology residency at Rochester General Hospital in Rochester, New York, and completed a neuroradiology fellowship at the Hospital of the University of Pennsylvania in Philadelphia.
 She has a Certificate of Added Qualification in Neuroradiology from the American Board of Radiology.Dr.
 Li’s area of expertise is Neuroradiology.

 L. Ellen Pack, MD, graduated from and completed her radiology residency from the University of Medicine and Dentistry of New Jersey.
 She completed a fellowship in Women’s Imaging at Northwestern University.
 Dr. Pack’s area of expertise is Breast and Women’s Imaging.

-Peter Wang, MD, completed his radiology residency at Einstein Medical Center in Philadelphia, where he served as Chief Resident, and a fellowship at the Hospital of the University of Pennsylvania in Philadelphia.
+Peter Wang, MD, is the Section Head of CT.
+He completed his radiology residency at Albert Einstein Medical Center in Philadelphia, where he served as Chief Resident, and completed a Body Imaging fellowship at the Hospital of the University of Pennsylvania in Philadelphia.
 Dr. Wang’s area of expertise is Abdominal Imaging.